akeyess/Analysis.flipsidecrypto/README.md

 ```

 ## *Which token is amount0 and which is amount1?*
+## *What is the true value of tokens for each token in the transaction? (not actually recieving 1830000000000000000 tokens, it is in scientific notation)

 Flipside has a DIM_DEX_LIQUIDITY_POOLS table, which contains details about different liquidity pools on Ethereum.
 We will query this table for the USDC-WETH pool address to find details on the pool.